openenergymonitor/docs/main/overview.md

 :align: left
 ```

 **emonPi2:**<br>A 6x channel electricity monitor with an integrated Raspberry Pi in the same enclosure.
 Temperature sensing and RFM69 433 Mhz radio receiver handled directly by the Raspberry Pi.
-Hosts the emonCMS software for full local data logging and visualisation capability.<br><br>
+Hosts the emonCMS software for local data logging and visualisation.<br><br>

 ```{image} img/emontx5-min.png
 :width: 50px